sesam-io/youtrack-connector/README.md

 The "real" user data can be (retrieved and modified) via the "Hub" api (ref: https://www.jetbrains.com/help/youtrack/devportal/HUB-REST-API_Users.html).

-The user profiles from the Youtrack api has two ids:
+The user profile from the Youtrack api has two ids:

-  * A "Youtrack" id that looks something like this: "1-6".
+  * A "id" field that looks something like this: "1-6".
-  * A "Hub" id that looks something like this: "f76f0560-7483-47cf-a82f-5dc1f46ed14c"
+  * A "ringId" field that looks something like "f76f0560-7483-47cf-a82f-5dc1f46ed14c" and that refers to the "id" field of the "Hub" user.

-The YouTrack user has a "ringId" field that contains the "Hub" user-id.

-We collect the Youtrack users in the *-users-youtrack-collect" pipe.
-We really only need the "id" and "ringId" fields, but we get the "login" field as well to make debuggin easier.
+We collect the Youtrack users in the *-usersyoutrack-collect" pipe.
+We really only need the "id" and "ringId" fields, but we get the "login" field as well to make debugging easier.
 Example entity:
 ```
 {
   "_id": "1-6",